rust-lang/rfcs/text/0000-io-error-handling.md

 # Summary

-Decide the error handling policy for IO objects (Writer, BufferedWriter, etc.), especially for "late" methods like flush and close.
-Not checking the return code of close is a common but severe error.
+Decide the error handling policy for IO objects that write to files (Writer, BufferedWriter, etc.), especially for "late" methods like flush and close.
+Not checking the return code of close is a common but severe error, especially with async network filesystems.

 # Motivation

+Writing to files safely presents special challenges.
+Unlike sockets, where there is usually bidrectional communication, explicit ok responses, and expectation of packet loss, writing to a file successfully is (unfortunately) signaled by close().
+Doing this in a destructor which can't throw (or certainly not double throw), has been tried in C++ and is not safe.

 We want code to be correct and not let "errors pass silently".
 But we also don't want to worry about panics and double panics.
 Find a pragmatic solution